-For decades, families in Denver public housing neighborhoods have been isolated.
-Adding to the daily struggles of living on the other side of privilege are new ones that come with animals – hiding unregistered pets; seeing their neighbors keep animals in situations of neglect; watching animals trying to survive or dying on the streets and in sewers; and finally, the never-ending litters of puppies and kittens.
-If these situations are tough for adults to stomach, just imagine what it’s like for children who are learning that this is normal.
+Last century’s public housing neighborhoods were built to be very isolated places.
+This meant that those living there had to make do without the regular animal welfare services that more privileged communities have come to take for granted.
+Sadly, there was no one to turn to whenever families saw animals trying to survive or dying on the streets; animals existing in benign neglect; and finally, the never-ending litters of puppies and kittens.
+If these situations have been tough for adults to stomach, just imagine what it’s like for children who are learning that this is normal.
 But one day things began to change . . .

 A few youths in Columbine Homes began asking for help with animals.
 Whenever they rescued a dog or a cat, we were there to support them and arranged free vet services for their own pets.
 On other days, we made field trips to vet clinics to learn about the profession.
 Plus, when Jane Goodall came to town, they visited with her.
 She told them that they had an important role to play . . .